 SpongeBob SquarePants meet-and-greet

-One of the cutest meet-‘n-greets at Universal Studios Florida, SpongeBob, Patrick, and Squidward meet throughout the day inside of the SpongeBob StorePants shop.
-The characters do vary, though, so check your map for times.
+One of the cutest meet-and-greets at Universal Studios Florida is where SpongeBob, Patrick, and Squidward meet throughout the day inside the SpongeBob StorePants shop.
+The characters do vary, though, so check the Universal Orlando Resort app for times.

 E.T.
 Adventure